-In the heart of Latvia’s capital, you will find a carousel of wooden figures, riding ponies and horse-drawn carriages.
+In the heart of Latvia’s capital, you will find a carousel of wooden figures, riding ponies, and horse-drawn carriages.
 Children will also enjoy the animal corner, with live sheep and rabbits, and the cat house with habitats of local animal shelter.
-Of course, you shouldn’t miss an organ concert in famous Riga Cathedral (Rīgas Doms), as it is a truly fabulous performance!
+Of course, you shouldn’t miss an organ concert in the famous Riga Cathedral (Rīgas Doms), as it is a truly fabulous performance!

 The capital of Estonia is known for its Christmas spirit and the medieval Old Town, whuch is listed as a UNESCO World Heritage Sites.